concord-consortium/portal-pages/README.md

 `npm install`

 and then run one of the following to start the appropriate server.
-In all cases you can pass `-- --port <port>` to use a different port than 8080 (note the two sets of --, the first -- causes the remainder of the line to be appended to the start script in package.json)
+In all cases you can pass `-- --port <port>` to change the port of the server (note the two sets of --, the first -- causes the remainder of the line to be appended to the start script in package.json)

-`npm start` - serve up the examples as well as the library.
+`npm start` - serve up the examples as well as the library. default port 8080, will choose random port if that one is taken.

 `npm start:prod` - serve up the examples and library in production mode.
 This is used when integrating with a local portal.
-It will dynamically create both portal-pages.js and portal-pages.css
+It will dynamically create both portal-pages.js and portal-pages.css. default port 8080, will choose random port if that one is taken.

 `npm start-portals` - serve up the files in src/portals with a special proxy server to make development of these pages easier.
-See below.
+See below. default port 10000.

 `npm start-portals:prod` - serve up the files in src/portals with a special proxy server to make development of these pages easier.
-See below.
+See below. default port 10000.

 ### Development of the homepage and project/collection pages.